 - While Asus claims this is a gaming router with WiFi 6, I highly recommend you consider using a LAN cable.
 I always find it to be the more stable option.

-As you can see, the term “gaming” is mostly a gimmick.
-The actual capability of the AX86U in gaming lies in its ample RAM, powerful processor, and stable performance.
+As you can see, “gaming” is mostly a gimmick.
+The capability of the AX86U in gaming lies in its ample RAM, powerful processor, and stable performance.